danielgtaylor/huma/README.md

 	}, nil
 }
 ```

+Also take a look at [`http.ResponseController`](https://pkg.go.dev/net/http#ResponseController) which can be used to set timeouts, flush, etc in one simple interface.

 > :whale: The `sse` package provides a helper for streaming Server-Sent Events (SSE) responses that is easier to use than the above example!